A free mobile well-being room visited Salford last week to encourage residents to take a moment from their busy lives and practise self care.

 “I wanted to create a space with no expectations where people could take time out from their day.
-We all live such busy lives and we sometimes don’t think about how our environment can affect our well-being.” said Steph.
+We all live such busy lives and we sometimes don’t think about how our environment can affect our well-being,” said Steph.

-Steph is a mental health practitioner with over 15 years of experience in the profession, and created SPACE.
+Steph is a mental health practitioner with more than 15 years of experience in the profession, and created SPACE.
 She first had the idea while touring with a performance on adult ADHD.
 She created a room where audience members could talk if they felt emotional or triggered by the performance topic.

 Since then, Steph has adapted this idea into SPACE, which has become an area where people can relax but also feel more energized depending on what they want to get out of the space.
 There are no expectations in SPACE and people are free to use the space however they want.